laubryan/LightWaveObjectViewer/README.md

 - Added object rotation by dragging the 3D view using the mouse.
 - Added support for polygons with greater than 4 sides.
 - Added support for changing the view distance using the mouse wheel.
-- The camera view is now initially positioned a suitable distance away when an object is loaded.

 ## Technical